Why Weekly?

 Conclusions

-If you’re ready to really commit to therapy but just can’t find time in your schedule for weekly sessions, you might want to consider signing up for text-based support in addition to whatever session frequency we decide on together.
-With text-based support, you can message me anytime; after a difficult meeting at work, an argument with your significant other(s), or a hard day.
-You can use this service more when you need it and less when you don’t, but part of the benefit for many clients is simply knowing I’m here when they need me.
+If you’re ready to really commit to therapy but just can’t find time in your schedule for weekly or biweekly sessions, you may also want to consider signing up for text-based support in addition to regular sessions.
+With text-based support, you can message me anytime; after a difficult meeting at work, an argument with your significant other(s), or a hard day, and I typically respond to messages 1-2 times daily.
+You can use this add-on service more when you need it and less when you don’t, and you can start or stop it at any time.
 To learn more about text-based support, click on one of the many hyperlinks.